It is 2019 and the golf season is nearly upon us, so here are some important changes to how the rules of golf may affect your weekend round.

 • Removing the penalty for a double hit: The penalty stroke for accidentally striking the ball more than once in the course of a stroke has been removed.
 Golfers will simply count the one stroke they made to strike the ball.
 (Key change: the proposed Rules released in 2017 included the existing one-stroke penalty).

 • Balls Lost or Out of Bounds: Alternative to Stroke and Distance: A new Local Rule will now be available in January 2019, permitting committees to allow golfers the option to drop the ball in the vicinity of where the ball is lost or out of bounds (including the nearest fairway area), under a two-stroke penalty.
-It addresses concerns raised at the club level about the negative impact on pace of play when a player is required to go back under stroke and distance.
-The Local Rule is not intended for higher levels of play, such as professional or elite level competitions (Key change: this is a new addition to support pace of play).
+It addresses concerns raised at the club level about the negative impact on the pace of play when a player is required to go back under stroke and distance.
+The Local Rule is not intended for higher levels of play, such as professional or elite level competitions (Key change: this is a new addition to support the pace of play).

-• Elimination or reduction of “ball moved” penalties: There will be no penalty for accidentally moving a ball on the putting green or in searching for a ball; and a player is not responsible for causing a ball to move unless it is “virtually certain” that he or she did so.
+• Elimination or reduction of “ball moved” penalties: There will be no penalty for accidentally moving a ball on the putting green or in searching for a ball, and a player is not responsible for causing a ball to move unless it is “virtually certain” that he or she did so.

 • Relaxed putting green rules: There will be no penalty if a ball played from the putting green hits an unattended flagstick in the hole; players may putt without having the flagstick attended or removed.
 Players may repair spike marks and other damage made by shoes, animal damage and other damage on the putting green and there is no penalty for merely touching the line of putt.